AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Help Desk</td>
-   <td>The portion of Workfront that holds all issue queues.
-The Help Desk can be used to process customer support tickets, project requests, help desk tickets, etc. This is the same as the Requests area.</td>
+   <td>The portion of [!DNL Workfront] that holds all issue queues.
+The Help Desk can be used to process customer support tickets, project requests, help desk tickets, etc. This is the same as the [!UICONTROL Requests] area.</td>
   </tr>
   <tr>
    <td>Owner</td>
-   <td>In an Hour report, the&nbsp;Owner is the user to whom the hours are attributed.
+   <td>In an Hour report, the Owner is the user to whom the hours are attributed.
 This is different than the user who is actually logging the time.
 These two entities can sometimes be two different users. <br>For more information about logging time for another user, see the article <a href="../../../timesheets/create-and-manage-timesheets/log-time.md" class="MCXref xref">Log time</a>.</td>
   </tr>
   <tr>
    <td>Hour Type</td>